John W. Campbell: Pseudoscience, parapsychology, and politics

 In the 1930s, Campbell became interested in Joseph Rhine's theories about ESP (Rhine had already founded the Parapsychology Laboratory at Duke University when Campbell was a student there), and over the following years his growing interest in parapsychology would be reflected in the stories he published when he encouraged the writers to include these topics in their tales, leading to the publication of numerous works about telepathy and other "psionic" abilities.
 This post-war "psi-boom" has been dated by science fiction scholars to roughly the mid-1950s to the early 1960s, and continues to influence many popular culture tropes and motifs.
 Campbell rejected the Shaver Mystery in which the author claimed to have had a personal experience with a sinister ancient civilization that harbored fantastic technology in caverns under the earth.

-His increasing beliefs in pseudoscience would eventually start to isolate and alienate him from some of his writers.
+His increasing beliefs in pseudoscience would eventually start to isolate and alienate him from some of his writers, including Asimov.
 He wrote favorably about such things as the "Dean drive", a device that supposedly produced thrust in violation of Newton's third law, and the "Hieronymus machine", which could supposedly amplify psi powers.

 In 1949, Campbell worked closely with L. Ron Hubbard on the techniques that Hubbard later turned into Dianetics.
 When Hubbard's therapy failed to find support from the medical community, Campbell published the earliest forms of Dianetics in Astounding.
 He wrote of L. Ron Hubbard's initial article in Astounding that "[i]t is, I assure you in full and absolute sincerity, one of the most important articles ever published."

 Campbell continued to promote Hubbard's theories until 1952, when the pair split acrimoniously over the direction of the movement.